-The one thing our family did right in our homeschool was to employ Charlotte Mason’s methodologies.
-As a veteran homeschool mom, I can say this with confidence because I see in my adult children today that same love for learning that was cultivated early in our homeschool—a love for learning that has carried them through their college studies and has remained with them as they’ve moved on to their adult lives.
+Narration is a game changer.
+It’s one of the things we got right in our homeschool.
+I can say this with confidence because I see in my adult children today that same love for learning that was cultivated through narration early in our homeschool—a love for learning that has carried them through their college studies and has remained with them as they’ve moved on to their adult lives.

 The beauty of homeschooling is getting to choose learning methods that are best for our children.
 Ones that actually work and encourage a love of learning.
 Methods that bring learning to life.
-One of the most effective methods we used was narration.
+Charlotte Mason’s method of narration is one of these.

 Modern education relies heavily on the use of worksheets and tests in the classroom.
 Yet narration is a far superior method for learning.
 With worksheets, children are not increasing their knowledge of the subject; they’re simply giving information about what they know for assessment purposes.
 This methodology teaches children to store the information in their short-term memory until the test is over, leaving their thinking skills underdeveloped.
 This hijacks the child’s learning potential and love for the subject.
 It’s no longer about learning; it’s about achievement.
 The motivation becomes performance rather than deep knowledge.
 As I’ve said before…